sc-zhang/wbf2wbfs/README.md

 ## Introduction
-A tool for Wii, which can convert wbf files to wbfs files.
+A simple tool for Wii games which can convert wbf files to wbfs files.

 ## Usage
 Download wbf2wbfs.exe in releases, and just run it.